 This is a good point my wife brought up because I don’t have long hair (and was unaware).
 Whether you are a man or a woman and have long hair, it’s most comfortable and safest to wear your hair in a pony tail, or at least have your hair tied back.

 Sure, I get it.
-Wearing a helmet may not be the best for your hair.
+Wearing a helmet may not be the best for your hair style that day.
 My wife says that wearing her hair back while wearing a helmet helps keep her hair maintained a lot better than if she kept it loose.

 Wearing your hair tied back also prevents your hair from creeping up to the front of your face and blocking your view.
 Even though you won’t be the one driving, it’s still incredibly annoying and can be unsafe if you can’t see where you’re at.

-If you have longer hair but not long enough to put in a ponytail or pull it back but still want to make sure it doesn’t get in your face, you can try using some hair pins or hairspray to ensure your hair stays in place while your helmet is on.
+If you have longer hair but not long enough to put in a ponytail and still want to make sure it doesn’t get in your face, you can try using some hair pins, an elastic headband, or hairspray to ensure your hair stays in place while your helmet is on.

 10. Go Where Your Driver Goes

-You may notice while you’re riding, your driver tends to lean during turns.
+You may notice while you’re riding that your driver tends to lean during turns.
 Whatever your driver does, you should do it too.

 Helping your motorcycle driver with leans assists the motorcycle itself to maintain stability and traction to the road.
 It’s important to not “fight” the lean, or move your body posture opposite to where the natural lean is in the turn.
 Try to keep your body centered with the center of the motorcycle.